Focusing on straightforward birth

 This is an essential part of your birth preparation so you are equipped with knowledge and skills to help labour along.

-If you can have a foundation of information with practical strategies to use when you need them, you can focus on what works and adapt if your birth plan needs to change.
+If you can have a strong foundation of information with practical skills and strategies to use when you need them, you can focus on what works and adapt if your birth plan needs to change.

-Of course this doesn’t mean that intervention won’t become necessary, it just means that your preparation and perspective is about what you can do with or without interventions:
+Of course this doesn’t mean that interventions won’t become necessary, it just means that your preparation and perspective is about what you can do with or without interventions:

 - saying what you need

 - asking questions so you know more about your options

 - movement and gravity – even on a bed